How To Get Bad Credit Mortgages in the UK: A Complete Guide

 They may consider stable incomes from investments, pensions, self-employment, and even part-time or full-time employment.
 They look at overall affordability, not just age and credit history.

-Self-Employed Mortgages with Bad Credit
+Self-Employed Mortgages With Bad Credit

 Being self-employed with a bad credit score might feel like a double setback when applying for a mortgage.